FredHutch/tfcb_2022/homeworks/homework02/README.md

 ## Problem 3

-**10 points**
+**15 points**

 This question assesses your ability to publish projects to GitHub.

-Publish `tfcb-homework01` to GitHub using GitHub Desktop.
+Publish `tfcb-homework02` to GitHub using GitHub Desktop.
 Make sure to set this to be a "public" repository.
-The resulting repository can now be accessed at github.com/{your_name}/tfcb-homework01.
+The resulting repository can now be accessed at github.com/{your_name}/tfcb-homework02.
 If necessary, you can make this repository public by going to "Settings" from this page.

-_Include the link to your `tfcb-homework01` GitHub repository here._
+_Include the link to your `tfcb-homework02` GitHub repository here._

 ## Problem 4

-**10 points**
+**15 points**

 This question assesses your ability to organize files and directories associated with research projects.

 Organize files into a more consistent structure.
 Group images into a `images/` directory.
 Separate source code and data.
 Rename files to remove spaces and improve consistency.
 Commit changes and publish to your public GitHub repository.
-Locate the URL of this commit by clicking on "commits" from your project page on GitHub, which should be similar in format to: https://github.com/fredhutchio/tfcb_2019/commit/16b5235bd2d908c96f22297813e6aaf9f172ad41

-_Include the commit URL for your reorganized project here._
+_Include the link to your `tfcb-homework02` GitHub repository here._

-## Problem 4
+## Problem 5

-**10 points**
+**20 points**

-This question assesses your ability to write a README with markdown formatting.
+This question assesses your ability to write a README with Markdown formatting.

 Create a file called `README.md` and populate with Markdown.
 Demonstrate headers, lists, links, embedded images (by linking to images contained in the directory) and tables in this readme.